An invariance principle for branching diffusions in bounded domains: Convergence to the Brownian CRT

 Now we describe the \emph{height function} associated to the depth first exploration.
 This is defined by

-so describes the evolution of \emph{height} if we think of our depth first exploration process as described in the previous paragraph (again see Figure \ref{fig::dfe}).
-Remember that in Theorem \ref{thm::crtconv}, we want to describe the properties of $(\mathbf{T},d)$ as a metric space (see Section \ref{sec::trees} for the definition of $d$).
-The height function will be important to achieving this for the following reason:
+so describes the evolution of \emph{height} as we traverse, if we think of our depth first exploration process as described in the previous paragraph (again see Figure \ref{fig::dfe}).
+We can think of this as a ``non-backtracking'' version of the contour function from Section \ref{sec::trees}.
+The height function will be useful for the proof of Theorem \ref{thm::crtconv} for the following reason: